 Mexican-inspired Beef Rigatoni

-with paprika and cheddar
+with paprika and parsley

 Mexico City meets Milan in this fusion pasta dish.
 The slightly spiced sauce is a perfect pairing for succulent beef mince.
 A sprinkling of cheese on top ties the whole thing together for a simple and satisfying meal.

 (Contains Wheat May be present Soya, Mustard)

 Not included in your delivery

 - Boil a large pot of salted water.